The Honour of Pontefract

 estates to Thomas who took possession of them to add to the Honour of

 Pontefract.
-This was the first occsaion since William I's time that
+This was the first occsaion since William I's time that the

-was hammered back into his little box.
+hammered back into his little box.
 At this battle Wallace had employed

 his new invention, the schiltron, a mass of men protected by a bristling

 ring of long spears.
-But Edward, later nick-named 'malleus Scotii', had
+But Edward, later nick-named 'malleus Scotii', had a

-after the Battle of Bannockburn in 1314.
+the Battle of Bannockburn in 1314.

 .